Flattening the curve

-Flattening the curve was a public health strategy to slow down the spread of the SARS-CoV-2 virus during the early stages of the COVID-19 pandemic.
-The curve being flattened is the epidemic curve, a visual representation of the number of infected people needing health care over time.
-During an epidemic, a health care system can break down when the number of people infected exceeds the capability of the health care system's ability to take care of them.
-Flattening the curve means slowing the spread of the epidemic so that the peak number of people requiring care at a time is reduced, and the health care system does not exceed its capacity.
-Flattening the curve relies on mitigation techniques such as hand washing, use of face masks and social distancing.
+Flattening the curve is a public health strategy used to slow down the spread of an infectious disease in order to prevent overwhelming health care systems.
+The curve being flattened refers to the epidemic curve, a visual representation of the number of infected people needing health care over time.
+During an epidemic, health care systems can become overwhelmed when the number of people infected exceeds their capacity to provide adequate care.
+Flattening the curve reduces the peak number of infected people requiring care at any one time, helping ensure that the healthcare system remains within its capacity to treat patients.
+This strategy gained widespread attention during the early stages of the COVID-19 pandemic as governments sought to manage the spread of the SARS-CoV-2 virus.